-With a cheeky grin and a passion for all things trucks and cars, it’s very unlikely that 18 month old Jack will have any memory of his rough start in life, and the months spent at the hospital, but it’s something that his parents Michelle and Trent will never forget.
+With a cheeky grin and a passion for all things trucks and cars, it’s very unlikely that two year old Jack will have any memory of his rough start in life, and the months spent at the hospital, but it’s something that his parents Michelle and Trent will never forget.

 “Jack is our first child, and despite a smooth delivery, alarm bells rang when Jack hadn’t passed his meconium.
 We were in the Emergency Department shortly after,” said mum Michelle.

 After a series of tests, Jack was urgently admitted into the Butterfly Ward (Newborn Intensive Care Unit) at the RCH.
 That’s where the family first met Associate Professor Sebastian King and started learning a new vocabulary that they would quickly become very familiar with.

 “From the moment we first stepped onto the Butterfly Ward we instantly felt like we were in safe hands.
 We completely trusted Sebastian and he took us through everything step by step, and made sure we were comfortable and informed throughout the whole process,’’ said Michelle.